-For the period from June 26, 2015 (date of inception) through December 31, 2015, we incurred a loss from operations of \$110,490.
-Through December 31, 2015, our efforts have been limited to organizational activities, activities relating to the Public Offering, activities relating to identifying and evaluating prospective acquisition candidates and activities relating to general corporate matters.
+For the year ended December 31, 2016, we incurred a loss from operations of \$688,567 compared to a loss of \$110,490 for the period from June 26, 2015 (date of inception) through December 31, 2015, which was offset by interest income from the trust account of \$1,251,227 and \$89,682, respectively.
+Through December 31, 2016, our efforts have been limited to organizational activities, activities relating to the Public Offering, activities relating to identifying and evaluating prospective acquisition candidates and activities relating to general corporate matters.
 We have not generated any revenues, other than interest income earned on the proceeds held in the Trust Account.
-As of December 31, 2015, \$500,089,682 was held in the Trust Account (including \$19,500,000 of deferred underwriting discounts and commissions and \$9,750,000 from the sale of the private placement warrants) and we had cash outside of trust of \$1,007,861 and \$133,460 in accounts payable and accrued expenses, including accrued offering expenses of \$110,490, \$53,000 of which is due to a Harry Sloan for advances made to pay offering expenses.
+As of December 31, 2016, \$501,340,910 was held in the Trust Account (including \$19,500,000 of deferred underwriting discounts and commissions and \$9,750,000 from the sale of the private placement warrants) and we had cash outside of trust of \$188,063 and \$75,671 in accounts payable and accrued expenses.

-Except for the withdrawal of interest to pay income taxes, if any, our amended and restated memorandum and articles of association provides that none of the funds held in trust will be released from the Trust Account until the earlier of (i) the completion of our initial business combination or (ii) the redemption of 100% of the Class A ordinary shares included in the units sold in the Public Offering if we are unable to complete our business combination within 24 months from the closing of the Public Offering, subject to applicable law.
-Through December 31, 2015, we had not withdrawn any funds from interest earned on the trust proceeds.
+Except for the withdrawal of interest to pay income taxes, if any, our amended and restated memorandum and articles of association provides that none of the funds held in trust will be released from the Trust Account until the earlier of (i) the completion of our initial business combination or (ii) the redemption of 100% of the Class A ordinary shares included in the units sold in the Public Offering if we are unable to complete our business combination by September 16, 2017, subject to applicable law.
+Through December 31, 2016, we had not withdrawn any funds from interest earned on the trust proceeds.
 Other than the deferred underwriting discounts and commissions, no amounts are payable to the underwriters of the Public Offering in the event of a business combination.

-For the period from June 26, 2015 (date of inception) through December 31, 2015, we earned \$89,682 in interest income in the Trust Account.
+For the year ended December 31, 2016, we earned \$1,251,227 in interest income in the Trust Account, compared to \$89,682 for the period from June 26, 2015 (date of inception) through December 31, 2015.
 The proceeds held in the Trust Account may only be invested in United States "government securities" within the meaning of Section 2(a)(16) of the Investment Company Act having a maturity of 180 days or less or in money market funds meeting certain conditions under Rule 2a-7 promulgated under the Investment Company Act which invest only in direct U.S. government treasury obligations.

 We have also agreed to reimburse an affiliate of the Sponsor for office space, secretarial and administrative services provided to members of our management team, in an amount not to exceed \$15,000 per month in the event that such space and/or services are utilized and we do not pay a third party directly for such services.
 Upon completion of our initial business combination or our liquidation, we will cease paying these monthly fees.
-For the period from June 26, 2015 (date of inception) through December 31, 2015, the Company paid \$52,000 under this agreement.
+For the year ended December 31, 2016 and for the period from June 26, 2015 (date of inception) through December 31, 2015, the Company paid \$180,000 and \$52,000, respectively, under this agreement.